 In our case, it is not relevant, since they mainly demand fruit in the natural state, which is not our focus.
 However, with respect to other Asian markets, we are certainly “at the should” as is the case in Japan, India and Southeast Asia.

-What trend have you seen about your consumption of dehydrated plum?
+What trend have you seen about your consumption of prunes?

 How has the domestic market been presented?